seanpm2001/seanpm2001/OldVersions/English/1/README.txt

 | As `*.vcard` | as `*.vcf` |
 |---|---|
 | [`Version 1 (VCard)`](/Special/VCard/Seanpm2001_V1.vcard) | [`Version 1 (VCF)`](/Special/VCard/Seanpm2001_V1.vcf)

+It has not yet been tested.
+It may not work, as I experimentally tried to embed a placeholder for a base64 encoded image inside of it without using proper software.

 </details> <!-- End of VCard section !-->